KartikMaski/Widget-Desktop-GUI/README.md

 # Widget-Desktop-GUI
 Introducing **System Enhancer**: the ultimate Python toolkit for optimizing your computing experience.
-From system insights to power management, weather updates, and entertainment features like an in-built Ludo game, this toolkit has it all.
+From system insights to power management, system updates, and entertainment features like an in-built game, this toolkit has it all.

 - Gain valuable insights into your system configuration, including PC name, window, processor, RAM, and more.
 - Monitor battery percentage, charging status, and remaining time with real-time updates.